ali-almasi/ali-almasi.github.io/_posts/2024-11-15-shannon-source-coding-1.md

 I use $p(X)$ to denote the probability mass function of $X$, and also extend this notation to $p(X^n)$ for the joint probability mass function of $n$ i.i.d. random variables $(X_1, X_2, \ldots, X_n)$.

-# Compression: A Rigorous Definition, and a Fundamental Limititation
+# Compression: A Rigorous Definition, and a Fundamental Threshold
 A naive way of encoding $n$ uses of the source into a binary string gives us a code of length $n \log |\mathcal{X}|$.
 Can we do better?
 What do we exactly mean by "better"?

 **Definition** (Fixed-length Compression Schemes): Let $n$ be a positive integer, $\alpha > 0$ and $\delta \in [0,1]$.
 A fixed-length $(n, \alpha, \delta)$ compression scheme is a pair of functions $(f,g)$, where $f: \mathcal{X}^n \to \\{0,1\\}^{\lceil \alpha n \rceil}$ and $g: \\{0,1\\}^{\lceil \alpha n \rceil} \to \mathcal{X}^n$, are encoding and decoding functions, respectively, such that